robomq/robomq.io/docs/MQTT.md

 All examples have implemented automatic reconnecting, which is crucial in real production.

 The example code provided bellow could be the short version, it might have omitted some advanced details.
-For full version code, please go to our SDK [repository](https://github.com/robomq/robomq.io/tree/master/sdk/MQTT) on GitHub.
+For full version code, please go to our SDK <a href="https://github.com/robomq/robomq.io/tree/master/sdk/MQTT" target="_blank">repository</a> on GitHub.

 > Before testing the example code, replace hostname, yourvhost, username and password with the real variables in your network environment.
 > Always run consumer first to create the exchange and queue for producer to send messages to.